What is Work-Study?

 Perform administrative duties and/or special projects for the Solution Center. staff.
 This includes greeting current, prospective, and alumni students; answering the telephone, scheduling appointments, copying, stocking supplies, and filing.
+Also acts as campus ambassador to give tours of campus for prospective students.
 Fluency in the Spanish language a plus.
 (10 hrs./week)

 Perform theatre duties given by Director.
 (2-4 hrs./week)

 Off-campus employment with various non-profit organizations in the Baraboo/Sauk County area.
 Any UW-BSC student who is enrolled at least half-time and has a work-study award may apply.

 Shelve & put away library materials.
 Complete pick lists and assist with other collection maintenance tasks such as discarding and repairing materials.
 Assist with cleaning duties such as dusting or sweeping.
 Regularly communicate with supervisor and other library staff to discuss plans, share information, and receive direction.
 Other duties as assigned.
 (10 hours/week)

 Restore-Sales and Cashier: Greet customers, run the cash register, and assist customers on the floor.
 Perform other duties around the ReStore as directed by management.
 (8-10 hours/week)